 Reader in Law

 Dr Mavronicola researches and teaches on human rights, public law, and legal theory, as well as on the interplay between counter-terrorism and human rights and on key intersections between human rights and criminal justice.
-She has published work in a number of journals, including the Human Rights Law Review and the Modern Law Review.
+She has published on these topics in a number of journals, including the Human Rights Law Review and the Modern Law Review, and edited collections.

 - (0)121 414 9038

 I joined the Cadbury Centre as a Research Fellow in September 2017.
 Having completed my PhD in 2014 on the topic of contemporary Pentecostal/Charismatic conversion theology, my thesis is published as Shalom, the Spirit and Pentecostal Conversion.
 As well as Pentecostal theology and religious conversion, my interests broadly lie in the relationship between faith and practice, ...

 H.G.
 Wood Professor of the Philosophy of Religion

 Co-Director, John Hick Centre for the Philosophy of Religion

 Yujin Nagasawa specialises in the philosophy of religion, the philosophy of mind and applied philosophy.
 He is the author of Maximal God: A New Defence of Perfect Being Theism (Oxford University Press, 2017), Miracles: A Very Short Introduction (Oxford University Press, 2017), The Existence of God: A Philosophical Introduction (Routledge, 2011) and God and Phenomenal ...